 I often use mine at home while listening to music on my headphones, I see the stats on the digital screen and then each time I challenge myself to increase my speed or times, or to do a more physical hill climb.

-Personally, I’m recovering from a knee dislocation from a couple of years ago and a more recent knee operation, I find the combination of walks of varied lengths and a combination of exercise bike workouts and yoga helps me without a doubt.
+Personally, I am recovering from a knee dislocation from a couple of years ago and a more recent knee operation, I find the combination of walks of varied lengths and a combination of exercise bike workouts and yoga helps me without a doubt.

 Cycling safety tips and equipment

-Your helmet could safe your life in an accident so do make sure you wear one for your own safety.
+Your helmet could save your life in an accident so do make sure you wear one for your own safety.

 Cycle lights are another important purchase to make, again, shop around, there are lots of great deals if you look for them and it is a piece of kit that is going to keep you safe and visible so buy the best that you can.

 Use cycle tracks wherever possible, these are shown to be a lot safer than cycling on busy roads and can more relaxing too.
-Always respect other road and cycle track users and give way where possible, and always give each other plenty of space especially as lots of cycle tracks are dual use alongside pedestrians.
+Always respect other road, cycle track users, and give way where possible, and always give each other plenty of space especially as lots of cycle tracks are dual use alongside pedestrians.

-Don’t forget a bicycle pump, it’s no use making a repair if you can’t reinflate your tyre again.
+Do not forget a bicycle pump, it is no use making a repair if you cannot reinflate your tyre again.
 There are some good bicycle repair videos available online if you are a first-time cyclist.